WOS Full Form, Features, and its Benefits

 (iii) Coordinated Action: Wholly owned subsidiaries make it easier for the parent companies to coordinate with their subsidiaries.
 Through this, the parent companies can have uniform business policies and strategies in various markets.

-(iv) Intellectual Property Rights: The wholly owned subsidiaries make it easy for the parent companies to protect their intellectual property rights.
-This is very important for businesses that rely more on intellectual property.
-This may be in the technology or the pharmaceuticals industry.
+(iv) Intellectual Property Rights: The wholly owned subsidiaries make it easy for the parent companies to protect their intellectual property rights and its very important for businesses that rely more on intellectual property, may be in the technology or the pharmaceuticals industry.

 Disadvantages of Wholly Owned Subsidiary